2022 United States House of Representatives elections in Alabama: District 6

 The 6th district encompasses Greater Birmingham, taking in parts of Birmingham, as well as the surrounding suburbs, including Bibb, Blount, Chilton, Coosa, and Shelby counties.
 Other cities include Alabaster, Hoover and Montevallo.
-The incumbent is Republican Gary Palmer, who was re-elected with 97.1% of the vote in 2020, without major-party opposition.
+The incumbent was Republican Gary Palmer, who was re-elected with 97.1% of the vote in 2020, without major-party opposition.

 No Democratic candidates qualified to run in this district, initially leaving Palmer unopposed.
 However, the Libertarian Party qualified for ballot access in May 2022, presenting a general election challenge to Palmer.